 - ¼ cup olive oil

 - 3 Tablespoons balsamic vinegar

 - ½ teaspoon Dijon mustard

-- Once potatoes are cool, arrange them and tomatoes on a platter.
+Once potatoes have cooled, combine them with sliced tomatoes on a serving bowl or platter.
 Sprinkle with corn and basil.

-- In a mason jar, combine olive oil, balsamic vinegar, shallots, mustard, salt and pepper.
+In a mason jar, combine olive oil, balsamic vinegar, red onion, mustard, salt and pepper.
 Shake well to combine.

 Just before serving, crumble the feta cheese on top the salad and drizzle lightly with homemade vinaigrette, reserving extra dressing for diners to dress their own.

 Season with additional salt and pepper, to taste.

 As I mentioned earlier, this easy homemade potato salad recipe is one of my favorite things to take to summer potlucks.
 It’s light and fresh and tastes like summer with all those fresh veggies.
 And I like that it doesn’t have any mayonnaise in it, so it’s a good hot weather dish.